A supremely capable tool for opening oysters

 Inspired by UNCLE HENRY KIRKUM'S OYSTER ROAST

-WILMINGTON, NEW HANOVER COUNTY, NC
+NEW HANOVER COUNTY, WILMINGTON, NC

 To purchase a Cape Fear Oyster Shucker: